HarshitJain-1908/Modified-RAFT-Consensus-algorithm-for-Distributed-Systems/README.md

 ### Implementation Details
 1. **Storage and Database Operations**
    - Each Raft node persists its logs, metadata, and a dump file for debugging purposes.
-Logs are stored in a human-readable format (e.g., .txt).
+Logs are stored in a .txt format.
    - Logs only store WRITE operations and NO-OP operations, along with the term number.
    - Supported operations:
      - SET K V: Maps key K to value V.